ysyk2021/agile-training-and-development-enhancing-skills-and-competencies-for-an-adaptive-workforce/src/chapter-3-1.md

-Implementing Agile Training and Development: Strategies for Planning and Executing Effective Agile Training and Development Programs
+Strategies for Planning and Executing Effective Agile Training and Development Programs
 ====================================================================================================================================

 To ensure the success of agile training and development programs, organizations must have a clear strategy for planning and execution.
 This involves identifying learning objectives, selecting appropriate training methods, designing effective training programs, measuring impact, and continuously evaluating and improving.
 In this chapter, we will explore strategies for planning and executing effective agile training and development programs.